HISTORY OF ST JAMES DAY: AND THE CAMINO DE SANTIAGO

 Who was St James

-We are going to discuss the other one.
-James the Greater, or Great, so designated because he was older or taller, not more important than Jesus’ half-brother.
+But we will discuss the other one, James the Greater, or Great, so designated because he was older or taller, not more important than Jesus’ half-brother.

 “Lord, do you want us to call fire down from heaven to destroy them?”